mrwconsulting/cdk-monorepo/README.md

 Branching model for software development where developers merge every new feature, bug fix, or other code change to one central branch in the version control system.
 Trunk-based development is a methodology for releasing new features and small changes quickly while helping to avoid lengthy bug fixes and "merge hell".

 ![image](./trunk-based-development.png)

+** Commitizen plugin automates the whole package release workflow including: determining the next version number, generating changelog, and publishing the package.
+It analyses the commit messages, which are usually in a well known format like Conventional Commits, and then decides the next version.